webstarlinks/Links/README.md

 Proxys will not be replaced for a day or two or a couple of days if they have blocked it all.

+# Links

+The maybe links are dump links meaning it is not a 100% chance of working since they are from a public website.